moremoban/pypi-mobans/README.rst

 ================================================================================

 Please fork and make pull request to **dev** branch.
-Per each release, dev branch will be merge into master branch.
+Per each release, dev branch will be merged into master branch.

 In order to make moban updates: please call `make`.